josepcrespo/symfony-5-http-cached-rest-api/README.md

 - PostgreSQL 13.1
 - Caddy 2.3.0

 Caddy provides automatic HTTPS, and will expose the app at port 443 via the domain specified in an `APP_URL` environment variable.
-Be sure to add this domain to your `etc/hosts` file.
+Be sure to add this domain (the one you set at `APP_URL`) to your `etc/hosts` file.
+By default, `APP_URL` is set to `localhost` and, the final url will be `https://localhost`.
+You don't need to do any extra setup in that case.

 ## Features
 - Docker implementation includes PHP FPM, PostgreSQL, and Caddy server.